fbpx

 What is the recommended amount of homework for math improvement?

-The National PTA and the NEA suggest that math homework should not exceed 10-20 minutes a day for K-2 students, 30-60 minutes for grades 3-6, and should vary by subject for junior and senior high students (Cooper, 2006).
-These recommendations are in line with the findings of research studies, which suggest that a little bit of homework can help younger students build study habits, while high school students can benefit from longer periods of homework.
+The National PTA and the NEA suggest that homework should not exceed 10-20 minutes a day for K-2 students, 30-60 minutes for grades 3-6, and should vary by subject for junior and senior high students (Cooper, 2006).
+These guidelines align with research suggesting that appropriate homework time helps younger students build study habits, while older students benefit from longer, more focused homework sessions.

 Other advantages of math homework